Lebanese banks worry capital increase deadline is too tight: sources

 They said it was possible lenders might ask the banking regulator for an extension to the requirement to raise their Common Equity Tier 1 capital, a key measure of financial strength, by 10% through cash injections by the end of the year.

 The central bank did not respond to a request for comment.

-The Association of Banks in Lebanon, which represents more than 60 banks, did not immediately respond to a request for comment.
+Banks had in the past proven their capability to raise capital and attract deposits when needed, said Salim Sfeir, chairman of the Association of Banks in Lebanon, which represents more than 60 banks.

+“However, this is contingent to the political stability in the country,” he said in a written response to questions from Reuters.

 In a move aimed at strengthening banks’ ability to withstand pressures caused by Lebanon’s political and economic crisis, the central bank told lenders on Monday the increase was compulsory, along with another 10% increase by June 30, 2020.